dewski/open-rails-partial-chrome-extension/README.md

 ![build](https://github.com/dewski/rails-open-partial-chrome-extension/workflows/build/badge.svg)

 Open your Rails partials in your editor from the browser.
+Currently only supports VS Code.

 ![](./screenshot.png)